Specs & FeaturesMileageImages

-Volvo S60 is Discontinued and no longer Produced.
+Volvo S60 is discontinued and no longer produced.

-Volvo S60 Key Specs
+S60 Key Specs

-Volvo S60 Alternatives
+Volvo S60 Latest Update

-Volvo S60 Variants & Price
+Volvo S60 Variants

 Volvo S60 price starts at ₹ 45.9 Lakhs .